walnuts1018/cilium/Documentation/operations/upgrade.rst

 * The ``--enable-l2-neigh-discovery`` flag has been changed to default to ``false``.
 * The ``kvstore-connectivity-timeout`` flag is renamed to ``identity-allocation-timeout`` to better reflect its purpose.
 * The ``kvstore-periodic-sync`` flag is renamed to ``identity-allocation-sync-interval`` to better reflect its purpose.
+* The new agent flag ``encryption-strict-mode-ingress`` allows dropping any pod-to-pod traffic that hasn't been encrypted.
+It it only available when WireGuard and tunneling are enabled as well.

 Cluster Mesh API Server Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~